Virtual environment configuration requirements

 3.20 Serverless Containers/Cloud Functions uses the VPC internal network

-By default, the function is invoked in the isolated IPv4 network with the NAT gateway enabled.
+By default, the function is launched in the isolated IPv4 network with the enabled NAT gateway.
 For this reason, only public IPv4 addresses are available.
+You cannot fix the address.

-If necessary, you can specify a cloud network in function settings.
-In this case, the function:
+If necessary, you can specify a cloud network in the function settings.
+In which case:

-- Is executed in a given cloud network.
+- The function will be executed in the specified cloud network.

-- Has access to the internet and user resources in the given network, such as databases and VMs.
+- The function will have access not only to the internet but also to user resources located in the specified network, such as databases, virtual machines, etc.

 198.19.0.0/16